yweirt/website/about/index.md

 map: true
 ---

-The Department of Communism, Juche and Remote Sensing at the Marxist Evening University concerns itself with applying remote sensing methods to solve practical and theoretical problems in the field of applied communism.
+The 3D geospatial vision research group is part of the Department of Land Surveying and Geo-Informatics, Faculty of Construction and Environment of the Hong Kong Polytechnic University.
+It concerns itself with applying 3D remote sensing techniques and computer vision intelligent methods to solve practical and theoretical problems in the field of urban and enviromental informatics.
+These systems help in environmental modelling, asset inventory and management, crisis management, urban modelling, modelling of the interior of buildings, etc.

+It is a multidisciplinary group (computer scientists, geomatics engineers, and geographers) composed of 1 faculty member and several PhD students, postdocs and visiting scholars.

+国家青年千人

 <div class="row">
   <div class="col-md-2 col-xs-12"><a href="http://www."><img class="img-responsive" src="{{ "/img/partners/welcome.jpg" | prepend: site.baseurl }}" alt="the logo"/></a></div>